-If you have just bought your first caravan you may have all sorts of expectations about the pleasure it is about to bring, for example:
+If you are just about to buy or have just bought your first caravan you may have all sorts of expectations about the pleasure it is about to bring – not least:

 - the freedom of the open road;